m4sterle/korok4est/content/_index.md

 ### 🍗 master le, inc.

 - meet the [[posts/about me|ceo of this whole 'mf thang]]?
-- or perhaps... uncover details on the company that calls themselves... [[Master Le, Inc.]]?
+- or perhaps... uncover details on the company that calls themselves... [[thoughts/Master Le, Inc.]]?
 - hmmm wot about their latest [[incubations]]?

 ### 🌱 navigating this forest